wandersonwhcr/romans/README.md

 ### Exception Handling

-The filter `RomanToInt` uses Lexer to tokenize the input and Parser to build the Integer number.
-When errors are found, the Lexer or Parser throw Exceptions to notify the problem with specific code.
+The filter `RomanToInt` uses Lexer to tokenize the input and Parser to build the `int` number.
+When errors are found, the Lexer or Parser throw Exceptions to notify the problem with a specific code.

 ```php
 use Romans\Filter\RomanToInt;